-I bought an engine the end of April 2019.
+I bought an engine at the end of April 2019.
 Cast on the base is “Franklin Gas Engine Patd.”
 Everyone knows these engines as Parsell & Weed engines.
 I have the vintage book Gas Engine Construction by Henry V. A. Parsell, Jr. and Arthur J. Weed, dated 1900.
 It gives detailed instructions for building a 1/2hp horizontal or vertical engine.

 The design and castings were supplied by The Franklin Model Shop owned by Parsell & Weed.
 These engines were Franklin engines and were not called Parsell & Weed until modern times.
 It weighs 92 pounds.
 It has 14-inch flywheels with a 2-1/2-inch bore and a 4-inch stroke.
 It would be interesting to know who, why and when the name change happened.